oujoe/josephcaradonna_hw5TH_csi3150_fs2023/README.md

 ## Joseph Caradonna - CSI 3150 - Take Home Assignment 5
 ---

+Visit https://oujoe.github.io/josephcaradonna_hw5TH_csi3150_fs2023/index.html to see an example of the Quiz App

 ### Problem Statement
 The app consists of a 5 question quiz that contains questions relating to HTML, CSS, PHP, SQL, and XML.
 The app operates as a website and uses HTML, CSS, and JavaScript to function.
 The app is designed so users can implement additional questions using JavaScript in their own implementations of the app.